oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 of zero or more primitive values, enclosed in parentheses, or a single expression that resolves to a collection.
 If the right operand is an empty collection or list of values, the expression returns false.

+The left operand is not equal to a value in the right operand if one of them is non-numeric and they have different types.

 ##### ##subsubsubsubsec Logical Operator Examples